The Good Life for a Human Being

 "If we should say that this part has reason, then the part [of the soul] that has reason will have two parts, one that has authority in itself, and one that listens as to a father.
 The distinction between virtues also reflects this difference.
 We say that some virtues are virtues of thought (διανοητικὰς) and that others are virtues of character (ἠθικάς)" (Nicomachean Ethics I.13.1103a4).

-The virtues of character (courage, temperance, and so on) are exercised in practical matters.
-These virtues are states in terms of which human beings act in certain ways in certain circumstances on the basis of reason.
-Because the action is on the basis of reason, these states are not mindless habits.
-The virtues of character are impossible without the virtues of thought.
+The virtues of character (courage, temperance, and so on) are states in terms of which human beings act in certain ways in certain circumstances.
+These actions are taken on the basis of reason.
+They are not mindless habits.
+The virtues of character require the virtues of thought.